MicrosoftDocs/azure-devops-docs/docs/build-release/apps/cd/deploy-docker-webapp.md

 ms.date: 01/02/2017
 ---

-# Deploy to an Azure web app for containers
+# Deploy to an Azure Web App for Containers

 **VSTS**